fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/docs/configuration.md

 }
 ```

-The resulting "derived" configuraition ends up like this:
+The resulting "derived" configuration ends up like this:

 ```jsonc
 {